comegrant/dbt_docs_test/README.md

 **Library** name is a human readable name. *E.g: Analytics API*

-**Package** name is a name without spaces and upper letters for workflows and folders. *E.g: analytics-api*
+**Project** name is a name without spaces and upper letters for workflows and folders. *E.g: analytics-api*

 **Module** name is the python package name which needs underscores. *E.g: analytics_api*